 Contact a Linden Divorce Health and Wellness Attorney Today

 Divorce attorney Edward S. Cooper has assisted clients going through the divorce process since 1989 in local New Jersey communities including Linden, Plainfield, Elizabeth, Westfield, Scotch Plains, Union, and all of Union County.
 Our firm believes in treating clients with the respect and compassion they deserve when navigating such a stressful and life-altering time.
 Attorney Cooper takes pride in understanding the unique needs and concerns of each client, and offering personalized legal service which will best suit the situation.

-If you or a loved one is in any stage of the divorce process, contact us online or through our Linden offices by calling (908) 481-4625 today for a free and confidential consultation concerning your divorce and any related family law concerns.
+If you or a loved one is in any stage of the divorce process, contact us online or through our Linden offices by calling (908) 481-4625 today for a confidential consultation concerning your divorce and any related family law concerns.